estonian e-residents in africa

 New possibilities for emerging entrepreneurs

-But even with the new pickup point in Johannesburg, there remains more that Abaku would like to see - pointing out that two collection offices nearly 9000 km apart does not adequately serve a whole continent of such dimensions.
+But there remains more that Abaku would like to see - pointing out that only one collection office in Africa does not adequately serve a whole continent of such dimensions.
 “We need one in West Africa.
 And more mobile-focused solutions.”

 Having e-Residency tools and content available in French and Arabic would unlock access for even more new users, Abaku suggested.